angelo-domingo118/d-agriventory/README.md

 - **PHP 8.2+** with required extensions (BCMath, Ctype, Fileinfo, JSON, Mbstring, OpenSSL, PDO, Tokenizer, XML)
 - **Composer** (PHP dependency manager)
 - **Node.js 18+** with npm (for frontend asset compilation)
-- **MySQL 8.0+** (Required - other databases not supported)
+- **MySQL 8.0+** (Recommended - see database compatibility notes below)
 - **Git** (for version control)

-> **⚠️ MySQL Required**: This application strictly requires MySQL as it uses MySQL-specific features for data retrieval that are not available in SQLite, PostgreSQL, or other database systems.
+> **⚠️ Database Compatibility**: This application is optimized for MySQL 8.0+ and uses some MySQL-specific features (like `CAST(...AS UNSIGNED)` for numeric sorting).
+While the application includes partial SQLite support for development, some functionality may not work correctly with SQLite. **MySQL is strongly recommended for production use.**

 ### Quick Install Prerequisites